Mugler v. Kansas: Decision

 Turning to Mugler's second argument, the Court found the authority for the statute in this case strictly relied upon Kansas's police power.
 Since the statute dealt with the health, the safety, and the morals of the population, the Court rejected Mugler's reliance on Pumpelly, distinguishing the Pumpelly case as a use solely of the state's power of eminent domain; the Court reasoned that a prohibition on the use of property, by valid legislation, for purposes of protecting the health and safety of the community cannot be deemed a taking or an appropriation of property for public benefit.
-Since the legislation did not restrict the owners control, right to dispose, or ability to use for lawful purposes, no taking had occurred.
+Since the legislation did not restrict the owners control, right to dispose, or ability to use for lawful purposes, no taking had occurred: "No one may rightfully do that which the law-making power, upon reasonable grounds, declares to be prejudicial to the welfare."

 Further, the Court held that states cannot be burdened with the condition that they must compensate individual owners for incidental losses suffered as a result of a prohibition on the use of property.
 Additionally, property values which depreciate as a result of the state's exercise of the police power is different from taking property for public use.
 In one case a nuisance is abated; in the other, property is taken away from the owner completely.
 If public safety requires certain action be taken by the legislature, lawmakers cannot be persuaded from discontinuing such activity because individuals will suffer incidental inconveniences.